-The Directors of Guardian Securities Limited ("the Responsible Entity") are responsible for the other information.
-The other information comprises the information included in the Fund's annual report, but does not include the financial statement and our auditor's report thereon.
+The Responsible Entity is responsible for the other information.
+The other information comprises the information included in the Fund's annual report for the year end 30 June 2020, but does not include the financial report and our auditor's report thereon.

-Our opinion on the financial statement does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statement, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statement or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.